 Develop a Strong Promotional Strategy

 When you develop yourself you are also developing a brand, not just building out your home studio.
 Creating content which is noticeably produced by you will help you develop a stronger fanbase more quickly.

 You can make yourself even more recognizable by developing album art and merch that uses your branding.
-This doesn’t even require a high-end graphic designer to produce given your access to free album cover creators.
+This doesn’t even require a high-end graphic designer to produce given your access to Adobe Express album cover creator.

 Try these other marketing strategies to stay ahead of the competition: